tony4212/Selfhosted-Wish-List/README.md

 Wish to contribute?
 First [click here](/Contribute.md)

 --------------------
+Software ideas:
 <!-- BEGIN SOFTWARE LIST -->

-- **feed reader filtration tool** - A way to filter feeds before they get to your favorite feed reader.
+- **Example idea** - This is just an example.

 --------------------
-Help Wanted
+Help Wanted:

 --------------------
 Other